NativeScript/docs-v8/native-api-access.md

 ```

 ::: warning Note
-The code block is wrapped with `global.isIOS` so that it is only executed on Android.
-Otherwise, the app will crash on Android when it tries to access APIs that are not part of the Android platform.
+The code block is wrapped with `global.isIOS` so that it is only executed on iOS.
+Otherwise, the app will crash on Android when it tries to access APIs that are not part of the Android platform itself.
 :::

 Now for a short walk through of one way to go about translating Objective-C to JavaScript.